Tax Shield: Definition, Formula & Examples

 How Tax Shields Work

 It was mentioned above, but both individuals and corporations can take advantage of the benefits of tax shields.
-However, there are two primary strategies that a company might choose from for their tax shield.
-The two strategies are capital structure optimization and accelerated depreciation methods.
+However, there are two primary strategies that a company might choose from for their tax shield: capital structure optimization and accelerated depreciation methods.

 Since adding or removing a tax shield can be significant, many companies consider this when exploring an optimal capital structure.
-An optimal capital structure is a good mix of both debt and equity funding.
+An optimal capital structure is a good mix of both debt and equity funding that reduces a company’s cost of capital and increases its market value.

 Interest expenses on certain debts can be tax-deductible, which can make the entire process of debt funding much easier and cheaper for a business.
 This works in the opposite way to dividend payments, which are not tax-deductible.